dridi/tour-de-varnish/README.md

-# Around _Varnish_ in eighty days
+# Around _Varnish_ in Eighty Days

 ## TL;DR

 This is a presentation intended to help you grasp the basics of Varnish Cache.
-The contents are in French but the code is in English, you can [~~watch it~~](https://dridi.github.io/tour-de-varnish) at your own risks, I've suffered a couple Firefox crashes during the development caused by some SFX.
+The contents are in French but the code is written and documented in English, you can [~~watch it~~](https://dridi.github.io/tour-de-varnish) at your own risks, I've suffered a couple Firefox crashes during the development caused by some SFX.
 The talk was organized by Zenika and Varnish Software and hosted in both Lyon and Paris by Zenika.
+The presentation is meant to be displayed in a 4:3 aspect ratio, but it will scale to any resolution.
+You can use the responsive view of your browser to enforce a proper resolution.
+Use the space bar to go through the presentation.

 ## History